The Informativeness of K -Means for Learning Mixture Models: Results for Spherical GMMs

 The general idea of the proof of Theorem \ref{thm: original} is to first estimate the terms defining $\delta$ in~\eqref{eq: delta} probabilistically.
 Next, we apply Corollary~\ref{coro: main} to show that any optimal clustering for the original data matrix is close to the correct target clustering corresponding to the spherical GMM.
 We provide the proof sketch below.
-Detailed calculations are deferred to Appendix~\ref{prf: thm: original}. \begin{proof}[Proof Sketch of Theorem~\ref{thm: original}:] We estimate every term in~\eqref{eq: delta} for the correct target clustering $\mathscr{C}$.
+Detailed calculations are deferred to Appendix~\ref{prf: thm: original}. \begin{proof}[Proof Sketch of Theorem~\ref{thm: original}] We estimate every term in~\eqref{eq: delta} for the correct target clustering $\mathscr{C}$.
 By Lemmas~\ref{lem:large_dev_Gaussian} and~\ref{lem:large_dev}, we have for any $\epsilon \in (0,1)$,

 where $C_1>0$ depends on $\{ (w_k,\bu_k,\sigma_k^2)\}_{k\in[ K]}$.
 See Appendix~\ref{prf: thm: original} for the detailed calculation of this and other inequalities in this proof sketch.
 In particular, for the justification of~\eqref{eqn:calD}, see the steps leading to \eqref{eq: origin_part1}.
 These simply involve the triangle inequality, the union bound, and careful probabilistic estimates.
-In addition, by Lemma~\ref{lem:cov_est}, for any $t\ge 1$, if $N \ge C_2 {F^3 K^2 t^2}/{\epsilon^2}$ (where $C_2>0$ also depends on $\{ (w_k,\bu_k,\sigma_k^2)\}_{k\in[ K]}$),
+Furthermore, if $N\ge C_2 F^5K^2 t^2/\epsilon^2$, we have